$ podman login registry.redhat.io

 .
 Every cluster has its own default policy set.

-To guarantee successful data transfer in all environments, Migration Toolkit for Containers (MTC) 1.7.5 introduced changes in Rsync pods, including running Rsync pods as non-root user by default.
+To guarantee successful data transfer in all environments, MTC 1.7.5 introduced changes in Rsync pods, including running Rsync pods as non-root user by default.
 This ensures that data transfer is possible even for workloads that do not necessarily require higher privileges.
 This change was made because it is best to run workloads with the lowest level of privileges possible.

 Although running Rsync pods as non-root user works in most cases, data transfer might fail when you run workloads as root user on the source side.
 MTC provides two ways to manually override default non-root operation for data transfer: